psf/black/README.md

 '''
 ```

-Note: `src` specifies a list of source files / directories which will be formatted
+Tip: `src` specifies a list of default source files / directories which will be
-(which can be specified as command line argument)
+formatted when _Black_ is run with no sources provided.
+Sources given on the command
+line will override the list of sources provided in the configuration file.

 </details>